Danushree2004/Marksheet_extractor/README.md

 - **Application Crashes:** Ensure you are using the correct version for your operating system and that your system meets the minimum requirements.

-## 📞 Support

-For further assistance or inquiries, you can reach out through the issues section of the repository.
-Our community is here to help!

-Enjoy using the marksheet-information-extraction-api, and happy extracting!